 When thinking about your buyer’s journey, it is very important to make sure that things such as warranties, quality procedures, customer support policy and returns (if relevant) are explicitly described and available to customers.
 It will also help if company management and sales representatives have a professional online presence, particularly on LinkedIn.

-If you have a substantial number of customers excited about your product features but very few actual buyers, it may indicate that there are either that there are trust issues, whether justified or not, with what you are offering.
+If you have a substantial number of customers excited about your product features but very few actual buyers, it may indicate that there are trust issues, whether justified or not, with what you are offering.

-In B2B solutions, sales cycles are frequently measured in months and it is not uncommon for them to last over a year.
+In B2B solutions sales, sales cycles are frequently measured in months and it is not uncommon for them to last over a year.

 It is likely that while preparing to make a purchase decision, customers will consider more than one supplier.